 The Apollospace Imaging Process

 Most of the raw public domain Apollo images (including all color images) used in creating the images found on this site were acquired from Arizona State University (ASU), pursuant to an Agreement with NASA’s Johnson Space Center (JSC) for scanning NASA’s collection of Mercury, Gemini, and Apollo imagery in the highest resolutions ever made available.
-These original raw scanned images are available at ASU in TIFF format and measure approximately 5800 x 5600 pixels in size at 300 dpi and sizes of approximately 190 MB each.
-Black and white images not yet availabled through ASU were acquired from the National Archives and/or NASA/JSC images sources.
+Black and white images not yet available through ASU were acquired from the National Archives and/or NASA/JSC images sources.

-Apollospace acquired the raw images available from ASU and converted them to very high quality JPEGs, measuring between 5000 x 5000 or 5200 x 5200 pixels in size at 300 dpi, but in sizes of approximately 20-30 MB following compression.
+Apollospace acquired these raw images from ASU and converted them to ultra high-quality JPEGs, measuring 5000 x 5000 or 5200 x 5200 pixels in size at 300 dpi, in sizes of approximately 20-30 MB following compression.
 The black and white images from other sources generally measure 4000 x 4000 pixel at 300 dpi.